Night-time adventures in Britain

 The northern-most edges of Britain are home to a bucket-list classic: the Northern Lights.
 The skies over Shetland and The Cairngorms National Park come alive during autumn and winter and if the Aurora Borealis are really strong, they can even be seen over Arthur’s Seat in Edinburgh.
 Visit Scotland has a comprehensive guide on some of the best places to see this natural marvel.

 Keen photographers can imagine capturing London’s most notable landmarks while on an evening walk through the capital.
 One photogenic route goes from Westminster Abbey through Parliament Square and across the River Thames via Westminster Bridge.
-With the London Eye in front and the Houses of Parliament and Big Ben behind, you’ll enjoy a floodlit view of the city’s icons away from the day-time crowds.
+With the London Eye in front and the Houses of Parliament and Big Ben behind, visitors will enjoy a floodlit view of the city’s icons away from the day-time crowds.

-You are encouraged to always check individual attraction and event websites for the latest information, as details are subject to change.
+Visitors are encouraged to always check individual attraction and event websites for the latest information, as details are subject to change.